SystemSpace/Compendium/compendium.rst

 What do you want to do in LFE?
   I'd like to live a simple life, out in some magical village.

+Why can't RISEN grant you a full soul before the unlink?
+  They didn't have the time.
+They'll grant me a full soul when they can.

 The Key